In Game of QB Roulette, Huskies Pull the Trigger on Comeback Win

 It would be all Huskies going forward.

-On the next series, Husky safety Kam Fabiculanan stole a pass from Tuttle at the Michigan 31 -- No. 13 intercepting No. 13 -- effectively ending this one and maybe prompting the Wolverines coaching staff to readdress its quarterback situation once more.
+On the next series, Husky safety Kam Fabiculanan stole a pass from Tuttle at the Michigan 31 -- No. 13 intercepting No. 13 -- effectively ending this game and maybe prompting the Wolverines coaching staff to readdress its quarterback situation once more.

 With that, the students spilled onto the field, all of those well-utilized quarterbacks headed to their respective locker rooms and all was right in Montlake.